apimanagement/drupalportal/README.md

 <h2>Video / Demo</h2>
 <p><a href="https://www.youtube.com/watch?v=rWM8wH_odGg">You can see a video of this portal in action on Youtube.</a></p>

+<h2>Download</h2>
+<p>The latest release of the code, in the form of a fully functional drupal distribution (containing the drupal core, all required modules,
+javascript libraries and theme) can be downloaded from the <a href="https://github.com/apimanagement/drupalportal/releases/latest">Latest Release</a> page.</p>

 <h2>Defects / Feature Requests / Issues</h2>
 <p>Please raise any defects, feature requests or general issues here on github using the Issues link to the right.</p>